Smart-Data-Genie/Recipe-Recommendation-System/README.md

 cd your-repo-name
 ```

-3. Run the notebook in Google Collab
+3. Run the notebook in Google Collab as it requires GPU.
 ```